 Cheese-Stuffed Squash Blossoms (Buñuelos de Flor de Calabaza)

 These delightfully light squash blossom fritters stuffed with goat cheese are a specialty of Puebla, Mexico.
-Serve guacamole alongside for dipping (see related recipe at left).
+Serve with guacamole alongside for dipping.

 - 20 good-sized squash blossoms

 - Sea salt and freshly ground pepper to taste

 Remove the pistils from the squash blossoms.
 Rinse the blossoms carefully by dunking them in a bowl of water.
 Dry on paper towels, stem end up.